+The initial concept was actually developed by Certified Toolmaker and airframe structural engineer James Green of Building Container, LLC.
 Green came up with the idea when building a home on a remote site in Turkey where pouring a concrete foundation was prohibited.
 Explains a press release: “Using a shipping container, the conventional concrete foundation was replaced with removable frames to support the container and extended framework, forming the structure for the house.”

 Coates and Green plan to complete with first stateside steel-framed Eco-Pak prototype home by early 2013 in the Seattle area and eventually plan to extend the house-in-a-container concept to various markets: affordable housing, emergency housing, off-the-grid housing, and luxury housing.
 I'll be keeping an eye out for developments as they happen.

 How to snake-proof your yard